 A passage of Scripture that has defined Jesus in a lot of ways and long made people think about what it means to be a Christ-follower is Matthew 18:1-4: “At the time the disciples came to Jesus and asked, ‘Who is the greatest in the kingdom of heaven?’
 He called a little child and had him stand among them.
 And he said: ‘I tell you the truth, unless you change and become like little children, you will never enter the kingdom of heaven.
 Therefore, whoever humbles himself like this child is the greatest in the kingdom of heaven.”

-But what does that mean?
-What does Jesus desire from our lives when He asks us to become like little children?
-In a time when children were disregarded by the wise men of the society, Jesus turns the tables and tells us that unless we shift the course of our lives and grow to be like children, He wants no part of us.
+But what does Jesus desire from our lives when he asks us to become like little children?
+In a time when children were disregarded by the wisemen of society, Jesus turned the tables and told us that unless we shift the course of our lives and grow to be like children, He wants no part of us.

-[A GOOD TEACHER] Jesus’ teachings regarding little children were revolutionary in the time and culture in which he walked the land.
-But I think that Jesus was merely revealing to us the truth about ourselves.
+Jesus’ teachings regarding little children were revolutionary in the time and culture in which He walked the land.
+But Jesus was merely revealing to us the truth about ourselves.
 He understood that we have grown up too fast.
-We have sacrificed a child-like faith for "maturity."
+We have sacrificed a child like faith for maturity.

 Eden, in her nine months of life, has taught me the beauty of being a child.
-She has reminded me of Jesus’ desire for children of the King to cry out to our Father, to climb into His open arms, and to embrace innocence in a scary world.
+She is reminding me of Jesus desire for children of the King to cry out to our Father, to climb into His open arms into embrace innocence in a scary world.